 You can connect your own 12V relays, the first coil pin of the relay is wired to the 12V supply terminals on the board, the other is wired to the output pin (P).
-When the output pin becomes active it is driven down to 0V ground, the relay will have 12V across the terminals and switch, so COM is connected to NO (Normally Open).
+When the output pin becomes active it is driven down to 0V ground, the relay will have 12V across the terminals and switch so COM is connected to NO.

-Representative flexible I/O schematic
+Representative Digital I/O Schematic